Insurance and Fees

 There may be an additional form for out-of-network filing you will need to obtain from your insurance company that you will submit with our insurance-ready receipt.
-The additional forms for Blue Cross/Blue Shield and Coventry One are below.
+The form for BCBS is here.

 We encourage you to be proactive with your insurance company so you receive the reimbursement due to you according to your plan.

 The rate of reimbursement will depend on your particular plan, the deductible, and the level of co-insurance or secondary insurance for out-of-network providers.
 We encourage you to call your insurance company for more information.

 Every insurance policy is different and is individualized for you.
 We do not have access to this information nor can we give you any information about your policy and what it will pay.

 It is important for you to ask your insurance company for information about out-of-network benefits for your individual policy and how to file for them.

 No. We have opted out of Medicare and you may not submit receipts for reimbursement.

 That being said, many people with Medicare work with an in-network provider for their primary needs and see our physicians for functional integrative medicine and consultations periodically.
 They choose to pay out of pocket because they desire the high quality of care they receive from us.
 This is a decision you must make for yourself.
 If you have Medicare and you choose to use our services, you will be expected to pay in full at the time of the appointment which is our standard policy.

 5. What if I have Medicare and a secondary commercial insurance – can I submit receipts to my secondary?

 If Medicare is your primary insurance and you have a secondary commercial insurance, then we are not able to give you a receipt to submit for reimbursement.
 This is because we are out opted out with Medicare.

 6. Do you take Medicaid?